bitol-io/tsc/rfcs/0004-hierarchical-tables.md

 - Makes the structure more applicable for users for other data structures
 - Nudges users more towards creating a logical model and less a physical model here
 - This is a breaking change.
-Would be targeted for v3.
+Targeted for v3.
 - We are very conscious in separating the logical representation of a dataset with the physical representation

 ## References